kiwisincebirth/TRS-80-MODEL-1-K/KNOWN_ISSUES.md

 - Z32 can be a 74**HCT**00 just like other digital logic.
 The specific use of 74**C**00 is not required.
 - C51 (decoupling capacitor) duplicates C79 and is not required.
 While it does no harm it we be removed in future.

+And the following issues were fixed from V1b and latter revisions
+- Thermal reliefs are missing on power rails connecting to most IC's.
+When soldering you need to use a higher temperature soldering iron for these pins, and ensure the soldering iron comes into direct contact with the pcb pad
+- The footprints for C19 (capacitor), Q1, Q2 (transistors) is not modern, the legs of the components will need to be bent outwards and the component mounted higher to fit correctly
+- The footprint for CR4 diode is too small making the diode harder to fit, you will need to bend the legs exactly to fit, and possibly sanding the legs may make it easier to mount